 Saturday May 6, 2017

 The Land Conservancy of New Jersey has participated in World Series of Birding for the past 20 years.
 The event, sponsored by the New Jersey Audubon Society, is held yearly in May.
-This momentous birding event helps focus attention on New Jersey’s strategic importance to migrating birds and helps organizations like the Conservancy raise money to protect natural habitat.
+This momentous birding event helps focus attention on New Jersey’s strategic importance to migrating birds and helps organizations like The Land Conservancy raise money to protect natural habitat.

-As a result of the number of birds identified, the team was able to raise over $12,000 through pledges made for each species they spotted.
 The money raised will be used to help The Land Conservancy continue its efforts to preserve open space lands and protect water resources in New Jersey.